Selling my startup on Acquire.com: Key things to know before

 • Debt analysis

-You will need an asking price when you list your startup on MicroAcquire.
-This is your startup valuation, and the big question is what number to ask for.
+You will need an asking price when you list your startup on Acquire.com.
+This is your startup's valuation.

 Asking price = (Trailing 12 months revenue) x (revenue multiple)